-When I first arrived in Singapore, meeting anyone who had bought property in this tiny city-state filled me with a sense of awe.
-Surely property prices were out of the normal person’s financial reach?
+When I first arrived in Singapore, meeting anyone who had bought a property in this tiny city-state filled me with a sense of awe.
+Weren’t property prices in Singapore out of an average person’s financial reach?
 How did any foreigner navigate the property buying laws and market cooling measures designed to protect Singaporean interests?

 These successful expat property buyers seemed like demi-gods to me; mythological beings with more property buying power than the rest of us mere mortals.

 That said, buying property in Singapore is not as simple as purchasing a car or getting a credit card.
-The market is favored towards Singaporean buyers and as a foreign buyer there are legalities to navigate and additional taxes to pay.
+The market is favored by Singaporean buyers and as a foreign buyer, there are legalities to navigate and additional taxes to pay.

 This article will take approximately 38 minutes to read.
 Don't have the time right now?
 No worries.
 You can email the ad-free version of the article to yourself and read it later!

 Disclaimer: This article may include links to products or services offered by ExpatDen’s partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.